Skip to Main Content

 What's Included?

-Pre-Review Guidance on ES process, appropriate methods, and steps X X
+Pre-Review Guidance on ES process, types of reviews, methods, and steps X X

-Development of Eligibility Criteria Development and/or refinement of review topic X X
+Development of Eligibility Criteria Support developing review topic and choosing review type X X

-Guidance on study types to include X X
+Guidance on study types to include/exclude X X

-Protocol Creation and Registration Guidance on protocol registration X X
+Protocol Creation and Registration Guidance on protocol registration in OSF, PROSPERO, etc. X X

 Management of search results X

-Study Selection and Extraction Guidance on data extraction methods X X
+Study Selection and Extraction Data extraction instruction and guidance X X

-Writing and Publishing Suggestions of journals to target for publication X X
+Writing and Publishing Writing of methods section X

 Creation of PRISMA diagram X